-For years I’ve been trying to get a tour of an Amazon warehouse.
-These are actually possible at a few of Amazon warehouses, but the wait lists are huge and I’ve never been able to successfully get a tour.
+For years I've been trying to get a tour of an Amazon warehouse.
+These are actually possible at a few Amazon warehouses, but the waitlists are huge and I've never been able to successfully get a tour.

-So while eating ramen one night and reading a local newspaper, I saw an ad in a local newspaper that Amazon was hiring for their Vancouver warehouse and knew this was the perfect opportunity to finally get my tour!
-Best of all, by working for Amazon for a few days I would get a truer narrative of how an Amazon warehouse actually works than I ever could from a tour.
+So while eating ramen one night and reading a local newspaper, I saw an ad that Amazon was hiring for their Vancouver warehouse and knew this was the perfect opportunity to finally get my tour!
+Best of all, by working for Amazon for a few days I would get a truer narrative of how an Amazon FBA warehouse actually works than I ever could from a tour.

 Here's a detailed report of my time working for Amazon for a week.